 What this means for your Hen Party

-How the UK’s COVID-19 recovery timeline will affect your hen party plans obviously depends on what you were thinking of doing with your group.
+How the government’s COVID-19 recovery timeline will affect your UK hen do plans obviously depends on what you were thinking of doing with your group.

 - plan a hen party picnic in the park with up to 30 girls

-To help you assess how possible your hen party plans might be, we’ve put together a guide with the questions you should ask and precautions you should take in your planning and travel.
+To help you assess how possible your UK hen do plans might be, we’ve put together a guide with the questions you should ask and precautions you should take in your planning and travel.

 1. Decide whether you want a virtual Hen Party or in-person event

-Some very creative Maids Of Honour and Bridesmaids have already been spoiling their brides-to-be with virtual hen parties since this pandemic broke.
+Some very creative Maids Of Honour and Bridesmaids have spoiled their brides-to-be with virtual hen parties if their original date fell within the pandemic.
 And we are completely on board with this idea!